InnerSourceCommons/InnerSourcePatterns/crossteam-project-valuation.md

   * What percentage of your project output is actually useful for them?
   * How much time on an ongoing basis (ideally per-use) would they otherwise spend maintaining their home-rolled solution?

-When making these estimations, it's impossible to know with high precision _exactly_ how long any activities take.
+When making these estimations, it's impossible to know with high accuracy _exactly_ how long any activities take.
 That's not your goal.
 Rather than exactness, you should strive to _**set a worst-case bound**_ on these estimates.
 The idea is for the group of experts to be able to say to each other, "We don't know exactly how long it would take, but we can all agree it's _at least_ this much."
 Specifically, you should estimate a *maximum* reasonable time to consume your project output and *minimum* reasonable times for consumers to otherwise home-roll, use and maintain their own solutions.